hsm022/CS455_BabyMatch/README.md

     <img src="images/install.jpg" height="250" />

-  * If a warning is given by Play Store, please click INSTALL ANYWAY.
+  * If a warning is given by the Play Store, please click INSTALL ANYWAY.

     <img src="images/playStoreRisk.jpg" height="250" />

-  * The application will finish installation and you will be given an option to open the application right away or just close with the application for now.
+  * The application will finish installation and you will be given an option to open the application right away or just close the application for now.
 The application has been successfully installed.

     <img src="images/InstallationDone.jpg" height="250" />

 - #### Change the settings back
     It is important that you change the settings back so that the installation of unknown apps is set to not allowed again.
 Follow the same steps that were used to allow installation of unknown applications in a previous section.

-## Operating/Playing Instructions
+## Operating Instructions
+- #### Welcome Screen
 Upon opening the app, the user is greeted with a welcome screen and a few options to select before playing the game.

-- #### Welcome Screen
 A player needs to select two things before he/she can play the game: Difficulty and Level.

 There are three difficulties to choose from: Easy, Medium and Hard.
 Depending on the selection, the player gets a time limit to complete the round.